fiendskrah/markdown-cv/index.md

 <a href="https://www.linkedin.com/in/dylanskrah/">My linkdin page</a>
 </div>

-## Currently

-Reading widely.

 ### Research interests

 Urban policy and education systems.
 How places are construed through digital geographies.
-Quantitative methods to construct and explore regional characteristics of urban environments.
+Quantitative methods for the construction and exploration of regional characteristics of urban environments.

 ## Career Summary